BellevueDSCLoyd/DSC540/README.md

 ## Code

 The [code](code/finalprojectdcs.ipynb) is a python program created in Jupyter notebook.
+To view the pandas-profile, you will need to download and view in Jupyter notebook.

 ## Data